Last week, a student on my Leading Successful Change course asked me a question on a live Q&A.

 I only went to one event and then COVID hit.
 But you know when you find your people... people who care about people but who are actually savvy and strategic and open to ideas and innovation and change?
 That was what it felt like in that room (and I'm not even in HR).

-A final fourth community is one that you won't be able to Google, because it's my exclusive community from Passion Pioneers that only rockstars who have completed my Change courses are invited to join.
-It is amazing and I love all the awesome people in it - so I gotta say it's my fave!
+A final fourth community is one that you won't be able to Google, because it's my exclusive community for my Leading Successful Change students.
+It is amazing and I love all the awesome women from across the globe in it - so I gotta say it's my fave!

 And there you have it - a quick and dirty run-down of a bunch of things I do actually bring into my Change space.
 Maybe I'm not such a terrible Change Manager after all?!